Anas-Nasir/WorldDataVisualizationTool/README.md

-# OVERVIEW
+# Description

-World Map is a data visualization tool designed to display and interact with world data in a meaningful way.
-Built using Angular, it leverages modern web technologies to provide a responsive and interactive user experience.
+## World Data Visualization Tool
+The World Data Visualization Tool is an interactive web application that allows users to explore global data through an engaging, clickable map.
+By selecting any country, users can instantly view detailed information, including key statistics and regional data.
+Built with Angular, this tool combines intuitive design with real-time data integration, offering an insightful way to visualize and interact with geographical and economic data from around the world

 # FEATURES